-Part of what gives ACDS its warm, inclusive feel is our community events, geared toward our families and students, neighbors, and friends.
+Part of what gives ACDS its warm, inclusive feel is our community events bringing together our families and students, neighbors, and friends.

 Our events are lovingly coordinated by parent volunteers and are a tradition well-remembered by all who participate, including alumni.
 These events bring our families together, on campus, to create life-long cherished memories.
 Join the fun!

-To explore our community life and our traditions, please expand the menus below.
+To explore our community life and our traditions, please expand the events below.

 This is an opportunity for new and returning families to meet their children’s teachers, see their new classrooms, and enjoy lemonade and cookies.
 Children and parents are encouraged to explore the classrooms and chat briefly with the teachers.
 The Lemonade Party interactions help children overcome their "jitters" before classes begin, making the first day of school more relaxed, fun and productive.